faizan35/e-Commerce_Microservices_Communication/README.md

 ## Frontend Usage

-- Click the "Get Products" button to fetch and display the list of products.
+- Click the "**Get Products**" button to fetch and display the list of products.
 - Add, update, or delete products using the respective sections on the webpage.

 ## Database